-A very accessible and practical third pocket on the front of the bag, but can clutter up the central pocket.
-Ideal for flat objects, such as cards.
+A very accessible and practical third pocket on the front of the bag can clutter up the central pocket.
+This is ideal for flat objects, such as cards.
 Add to this two pockets located in the hood, both relatively large, but which encroach on each other.

 However, the cap is not removable.
 There is no access to the main compartment of the Farpoint Trek 75 from above the bag, which can be useful when you put down your load for two minutes to retrieve a fleece or a windbreaker.
 We will take care to store the things we want to keep close at hand in the hood.

 Two external nets on the sides of the bag complete the storage possibilities of the Osprey Farpoint Trek 75.
 They are quite deep but the elastic on the top of the nets is relatively tight.
 Map, cereal bars, water bottles or water shoes, a lot of ‘things’ can be stuffed into its accessible spaces.